 Instructional Support Technician: Bonnie Rice

-Faculty Interest Group: Cleothy Arellano, Lee Blecher, Kay Cerny, Young-Hee Cho, Maria Claver, Tom Crowe, Shelley Ericksen, Janet Fisher, Mohammed Forouzesh, Gail Frank, Robert Friis (emeritus), Agathi Glezakos, William Goeller, Sharon Guthrie, Judy Hails, Joellen Hartley, Carol Itatani, Hazel Jackson (emerita), Mary Jacob (emerita), K. J. James, Maridith Janssen, Barry Lavay, Marge Lichty, Tracey Mayfield, Olfat Mohamed, Marilyn Potts, Molly Ranney, Wendy Reiboldt, Pamela Roberts, Jan Schroeder, David Schult,Donna Schwab, Savitri Singh-Carlson, Lydia Sondhi, Kim-Phong Vu, Eileen Watson, Barbara White, Mary Wolfinbarger
+Lee Blecher, Kay Cerny, Young-Hee Cho, Maria Claver, Tom Crowe, Shelley Ericksen, Janet Fisher, Mohammed Forouzesh, Gail Frank, Robert Friis, Agathi Glezakos, William Goeller, Catherine Goodman, Kenneth Gregory (emeritus), Sharon Guthrie, Judy Hails, Robert Harman (emeritus), Joellen Hartley, Carol Itatani, Hazel Jackson (emerita), Mary Jacob (emerita), K. J. James, Maridith Janssen, Barry Lavay, Marge Lichty, Tracey Mayfield, Olfat Mohamed, Clyde Pentz, Marilyn Potts, Bonnie Rader, Molly Ranney, Wendy Reiboldt, Pamela Roberts, Jan Schroeder, David Schult,Donna Schwab, Lydia Sondhi, Kim-Phong Vu, Eileen Watson, Barbara White, Mary Wolfinbarger

 General: social services agencies; health care institutions; government agencies; retirement communities; educational and research settings; professional organizations; business and industry; religious organizations; the arts and sciences.

 Direct Service: developing programs; providing direct care; teaching in community settings; counseling; advising about estate planning, long-term care administration; advocating for older adults.

 Indirect Service: analyzing issues related to older persons; planning, administering, and evaluating community-based and health related services; writing grants; teaching; advocating before legislative bodies; designing products; developing marketing strategies; consulting.